DIZ-04/DIZ-04/README.md

 - 👋 Hi, I’m @DIZ-04
-- I'm just a below-average Czech student who is going to use this to store his and his teammates' projects here
+- I have no idea what to put here